jaredly/jaredly.github.io/source/_posts/building-async-await-in-reason.md

 Another potential modification would be to remove `awaitWrap` and just have a `%wrap` macro that we could put at the end -- so `[%wrap nextThing + 2 + something]` would turn into `Promise.resolve(nextThing + 2 + something)` in the `Promises` case.

 This wouldn't work as well for observables -- there's a performance penalty in doing `.flatMap(x => Observable.just(x))` that we probably wouldn't want to pay.
 But it might be less confusing in the promises case.

+## What's next?

+If you want to use this syntax, [get it right here!](https://github.com/jaredly/reason_async) There's installation and usage instructions in the Readme, and if they're confusing, let me know.

+There's been a proposal for Reason to adopt a much more concise monadic-bind syntax (inspired by f-sharp's `let!`), but I'm of the opinion that louder is much better in this case, given that it changes the runtime behavior of the program so dramatically.

+Tell me what you think [on twitter](https://twitter.com/jaredforsyth) or in our [Discord channel](https://discord.gg/reasonml).